-Aqua may not be the first paint color you gravitate towards during a home renovation, but it's surprisingly versatile and varied.
+Aqua might not be the first paint color you gravitate toward during a home renovation, but it's surprisingly versatile.
 It can be bright and cheerful or muted and relaxing, depending on the shade.
 A mix of blue and green, aqua is a go-to for beachy decor and coastal homes.
-But this gorgeous color isn't only for houses near the water; it's also a great choice for modern and vintage design schemes.
+But this gorgeous color isn't only for houses near the water.
+It's also a great choice for modern and vintage design schemes.

 01 of 10

 At first glance, Sherwin-Williams Sea Salt is so subtle it may appear more gray or neutral than aqua.
 But with rich colored accents, the green undertones in this light aqua paint really shine through.
 Perfect for nearly any room (we particularly like it in bedrooms, living spaces, and kitchens), this is a great color for those seeking a little more color without overpowering their space.

 Benjamin Moore Jamaican Aqua is a true aqua paint color.
 This beach-inspired hue is balanced perfectly between blue and green.
 While it's certainly vibrant, it's also relaxing and tranquil.
 Jamaican Aqua is a good choice for master bathrooms or cheery laundry rooms, and it's the perfect blend of green and blue.

 03 of 10

 If you're not afraid to experiment with deep, bold colors, Glidden Deepest Aqua is a great choice for most rooms.
 This rich, mermaid-inspired aqua is perfect for a playroom or an accent wall, and pairs well with other bright colors, such as coral and pink.

 04 of 10